Citroen C3 Aircross review

 Engines, performance and drive

-On the move, the C3 Aircross feels pretty much like a slightly larger, taller version of the C3 - and in the most part, that's no bad thing.
-The two cars share a lot of components because they're both based on the PSA Group's PF1 platform.
+On the move, the C3 Aircross feels pretty much like a slightly larger version of the C3 – and for the most part, that's no bad thing.
+The two cars share a lot of components because they're both based on the same PF1 platform.

 This isn't the most sophisticated set of chassis parts on the market – indeed, it can be traced right back to the old Peugeot 206 – but a string of updates over the years has kept it respectable, and the C3 Aircross implementation is one of the best we've yet experienced.

-It continues PF1's well-known trait of allowing the occasional sharp road imperfection to jar through into the cabin, unfortunately, but the extra bit of travel afforded by the Aircross’s extra height does make it feel a bit more accomplished than a C3.
+It continues the PF1's well-known trait of allowing the occasional sharp road imperfection to jar through into the cabin, unfortunately, but the extra bit of travel afforded by the Aircross’s extra height does make it feel a bit more accomplished than the C3 supermini.

 It hangs on surprisingly well, too.
 The Aircross shows decent resistance to pronounced body roll, and while the steering is far from communicative, it’s direct enough for you to learn to lean on it.